-From a strict terminology stand point, it could be argued that there is really only such thing as a microphone plug.
-Microphones output signal and their connectors (whether XLR, TRS, or otherwise) are plug-style male connectors.
+From a strict terminology standpoint, it could be argued that there is really only such thing as a microphone plug.
+Microphones output audio signals, and their connectors (whether XLR, TRS, or otherwise) are plug-style male connectors.

-We see this as the XLR output plug on professional microphones (as shown on the pictured Shure SM57).
+We see this as the XLR output plug on professional microphones (as shown in the Shure SM57 pictured below).